FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/availabilityzone.md

 # Availability Zone

 Availability Zones are physically separated and isolated areas within a region which provide high availability and fault tolerance.
+Availability Zone is commonly used for scenarios like analyzing cross-zone transfer cost and usage based on where resources are deployed.

-The AvailabilityZone column MUST be present in the billing data.
+The AvailabilityZone column SHOULD be present in the billing data.
 This column MUST be of type String and MAY contain null values.

 ## Column ID